IainStevenson/docker.multi.service.reverse.proxy/src/certificates.md

 local.myInfo.world
 *.local.myInfo.world

-The ALT wildcard name of \*.local.myInfo.world will allow the same certificate to be used for all backend services having a dnsname of local.myInfo.world.
+The ALT wildcard name of \*.local.myInfo.world will allow the same certificate to be used for all backend services having a dnsname of \*.local.myInfo.world.

 # Self-Signing certificates for development use.